openSUSE/news-o-o/_posts/2023-09-26-slowroll-distro-keeps-name.md

 ---

-Choosing a name for anything is not an easy task; the detail can wield significant influence, which is why [a survey ](https://lists.opensuse.org/archives/list/factory@lists.opensuse.org/thread/TTFFTDQPJDZ7LQFN2T2BNKQA5TVYIOKQ/) to make a decision about renaming Slowroll was presented.
+Choosing a name for anything is not an easy task; the detail can wield significant influence, which is why [a survey](https://lists.opensuse.org/archives/list/factory@lists.opensuse.org/thread/TTFFTDQPJDZ7LQFN2T2BNKQA5TVYIOKQ/) to make a decision about renaming Slowroll was presented.

 [Slowroll](https://en.opensuse.org/openSUSE:Slowroll) is a new distribution based on [Tumbleweed](https://en.opensuse.org/Portal:Tumbleweed), but rolls out updates slower; it is designed to implement updates at a pace of one to two months, integrating bug fixes and addressing [Common Vulnerability and Exposure](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures) issues as they emerge.

+As will all things in open source, the name was presented along with the idea for the distribution and discussion took place about the details surrounding Slowroll.
+The origin of the name was self-describing the distribution, but [other names for Slowroll were proposed](https://etherpad.opensuse.org/p/slowroll-idea), so the renaming of it was put to a vote.
+All names there were proposed were included in the survey.

-The voting process concluded today with more than 1000 votes cast by interested members of the open-source community.
+That voting process concluded today with more than 1,000 votes cast by interested members of the open-source community.
 This enthusiastic involvement underscores the interest of the openSUSE user base and trajectory of the project.
 The top results are the following:

   1. Slowroll - 46.33%